 Recommended Board Action: Revise the definition for Shared-Risk Recoupments in Section 1.
 Y as follows:

 Shared-risk Recoupments.
 “Shared-risk recoupments” means payments payors recoup from providers if costs of services are above a predetermined, risk-adjusted target.
-This value should be reported as a negative number.
 Shared-risk arrangements are typically calculated on a total cost of care basis and typically exclude high-cost outliers.
+Recoupment should be netted out of the total non-claims-based payments reported.

 Comment 2.
 Section 2.
 A (1).
 General Requirements